netdata/netdata/packaging/docker/README.md

 ## Limitations

-Running Netdata in a container for monitoring the whole host, can limit its capabilities.
-Some data is not accessible or not as detailed as when running Netdata on the host.
+Running Netdata in a container is good for an internal network or to quickly analyze a host.

+For monitoring the whole host, this can limit its capabilities.
+Some data like the host OS performance or status is not accessible or not as detailed as when running Netdata on the host.

 ## Package scrambling in runtime (x86_64 only)